 Skincare routine

 BCC is the most common type of skin cancer.
-It usually appears as a raised, pearly bump or a pinkish patch of skin.
-BCC typically grows slowly and rarely spreads to other parts of the body.
-However, if left untreated, it can cause damage to surrounding tissues and structures.
+Typically, it appears as a raised, pearly bump or a pinkish patch of skin.
+Moreover, BCC grows slowly and rarely spreads to other parts of the body.
+However, if left untreated, it can eventually cause significant damage to surrounding tissues and structures.

 Melanoma

-Although less common than BCC or SCC, melanoma is the most aggressive and potentially deadly form of skin cancer.
+Although less common than BCC or SCC, melanoma spreads more aggressively and poses a higher risk of death.
 It develops from pigment-producing cells called melanocytes.
-Melanoma can arise from an existing mole or appear as a new dark spot on the skin.
-It may exhibit an irregular shape, uneven borders, different colors within the lesion, or undergo changes in size or appearance over time.
-Melanoma has a high likelihood of spreading to other parts of the body if not detected and treated early.
+Furthermore, melanoma can grow from an existing mole or appear as a new dark spot on the skin.
+It often shows an irregular shape, uneven borders, and multiple colors within the lesion.
+Additionally, it may change in size or appearance over time.
+Most importantly, if not detected and treated early, melanoma is highly likely to spread to other parts of the body.

 Squamous cell carcinoma (SCC)

 SCC is the second most common type of skin cancer.
-It often appears as a scaly, red, or rough skin patch or a raised growth with a crusty surface.
-SCC can grow quickly and has a higher risk of spreading to nearby lymph nodes or other organs if left untreated.
+Typically, it appears as a scaly, red, or rough skin patch or a raised growth with a crusty surface.
+Moreover, SCC can grow quickly and, if left untreated, has a higher risk of spreading to nearby lymph nodes or other organs.
+Therefore, early detection and treatment are crucial for preventing serious complications.

 Signs and symptoms of skin cancer can vary depending on the type and stage of the disease.